Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

     salt '*' cmd.run "firewall-cmd --zone=public-data-zone --add-port=80/tcp --permanent"

     salt '*' cmd.run "firewall-cmd --reload"

-#. **Before you begin:**

-   - Ensure that you have configured your ipv4 network.
-      - If you do not see an ipv4 network configured, you might need to change your virtual networking configuration using  `these instructions <troubleshoot_virtual_network.rst>`_.
-   - From the Virtual Network Editor dialog, ensure you uncheck Automatic Settings and select the correct VMNet connection and NIC.
-      - Once you select an NIC, ensure that you do not ave conflicting NICs selected.

 Run **ip a l** and record the IP addresses of the following interfaces: